• Skip to primary navigation

 Step 5: Make your frosting (recipe below).
 Take ¼ of the frosting and set it aside.

-Step 6: Add one layer of cake and frost the top, add the next layer and continue until all of the layers are frosted.
+Step 6: Add one layer of cake and frost the top, add the next layer, and continue until all of the layers are frosted.
 Next, frost the sides and top and smooth the frosting out.

 How to make frosting swirls:

-Now you will want to color the frosting you set aside.
+Now, you will want to color the frosting you set aside.
 Divide the frosting into bowls (depending on how many colors you want).
 Add a different coloring to each bowl.

-A frosting bag making rainbow frosting swirls on a cake
+A frosting bag making rainbow frosting swirls on a cake.

-Step 7: Put a couple of spoonfuls of each color frosting to the frosting bag.
+Step 7: Put a couple of spoonfuls of each color frosting into the frosting bag.
 It is hard to see in this shot, but there are 3 different colors in the bag.
 When you make the swirls, it comes out rainbow swirl.

-rainbow frosting swirls to mimic a unicorn's mane
+Rainbow frosting swirls to mimic a unicorn's mane.

 Make lots of swirls to be the mane and forelock.
 Go down the back of the cake as well like a unicorn mane.

-a pink Peep Easter candy cut in half in the shape of a horses ear.
+A pink Peep Easter candy cut in half in the shape of a horses ear.

-Step 8: Take a Peep, that fun Easter candy that is so hard to resist.
+Step 8: Take a Peep, that fun Easter candy that is hard to resist.
 Cut it in half and use the bottom half for the ear.
 Feel free to use white crystal sugar to coat the inside of the ear as we did.

 How to make a fondant unicorn horn: